harishkbsingh/rareEdgeDetection/draftV4/readme.md

-## TODO Optimization:
+## In Progress

-- Running a test on the edge "nginxworker" (source application) to "snowflakecomputingcom080TCP" (dns destination) for 6 months took 27935.60666704178 seconds, which is 7.75 hours.
+- Optimization: Running a test on the edge "nginxworker" (source application) to "snowflakecomputingcom080TCP" (dns destination) for 6 months took 27935.60666704178 seconds, which is 7.75 hours.

-## Next Steps (Missing):
+## Next Steps (Missing)

 1. Test with all edges for Snowflake and PreProd